 The frog accepts this as logical, and agrees to take him across the river on his back.
-About half way there, the frog feels a sharp pain, and his legs go numb – they both begin to sink.
+About half way there, the frog feels a sharp pain, his legs go numb – they begin to sink.

 “Why did you do it?” asked the frog, “Now we’ll both die!”

 “I couldn’t help it,” replied the scorpion, “it’s in my nature!”

 In other variations, the frog is replaced with a fox.
 Perhaps this was to illustrate that even a creature as clever and resourceful as a fox is not immune to the cruel indifference of nature.

 A modern retelling has the fox place the scorpion on the end of his snout where he can keep an eye on him, flinging him off at the moment he raises his stinger.
 Interesting, but I think it misses the point (pun intended); The fox learns no lesson and instead, confirms only what he already knew to be true.

 The last variation of the story replaces the scorpion’s fellow traveler with a tortoise.
 According Bidpai (as retold by Maude Barrows Dutton):